Duration

 This course is designed to develop specific learning outcomes.
 Students will:

-- demonstrate the knowledge, skills and attributes required of the child & family health nurse in their speciality context, benchmarked against current research, policy guidelines and practice standards
+- Demonstrate the knowledge, skills and attributes required of the child and family health nurse in their speciality context, benchmarked against current research, policy guidelines and practice standards

 The Graduate Certificate in Child and Family Health Nursing is a one year course, consisting of four 10-week terms.